DejanVasic/Gen3-Trip-Logger/README.md

   - Trip duration, distance, average fuel consumption
   - Real current and average speed (with reset for toll to toll average speeding measurement)
 - **Google Sheets Sync**:
-  - Uploads trip data to Google Sheets or temporarily saved them to SD card if there is no internet link detected
+  - Uploads trip data to Google Sheets or temporarily saves them to SD card if there is no internet link detected
   - Generates trip maps using Google Apps Script
   - On tank refill logs previous drive data
 - **Android Head Unit App**: